 Leaving a job is a big decision.
-It’s not always a black or white decision either.
+It’s not always a "right or wrong" decision either.
 So how do you know when it’s the right time to move on?
-What are the signs that you’re doing the right thing?
+What are the signs that you're better off changing careers?

 Having resigned from several jobs over the past decade, I learned something new each time.
 Sometimes I left within a matter of days...even without a Plan B. Other times, it took years to finally take the leap.

 Everyone’s situation is different.
 We can’t all afford to quit a job the next day or even the next year.
 But we can plan ahead and take appropriate steps towards change when we know it’s time for better pastures.

 Only you know when you’ve hit a turning point or breaking point.
 And sometimes it doesn’t have to be a turning or breaking point.

 To help you make that decision, we asked a number of women who have left their jobs, switched careers, and didn’t regret a thing.
 A lot of it came down to three common signs.

 Is your health is taking a toll?
 Our bodies communicate with us all the time.
 But we don’t always listen.

 This could be our gut instinct telling us something isn’t quite right.
 Or other physical responses like frequent headaches from work-related stress.

 In the past, I knew enough was enough when I started losing a lot of hair.
 Then there were crying spells that went on beyond Sunday blues when weekends ended.

 Notice what your body is trying to tell you.
 Here is how to not only sharpen but also better tap into your intuition.